 Both types of investments work on the same principles.
 You save your money in the bank.
 The bank uses that money to lend to other people at an interest rate of the loan repayment.

 You receive payment in terms of interest paid to you by the bank.

 There are differences between the two.

 The money market account gives you higher interest rates but requires a minimum amount to be deposited and held in the account.

-You have access to your money but limited in the number of times you can make a withdrawal.
+You have access to your money but are limited in the number of times you can make a withdrawal.

 If you exceed your withdrawal limit and overdraw the account below the minimum amount you may incur additional charges.

 The benefit of this type of account is it offers you a higher interest rate than a savings account and you get daily compound interest.